 As it is almost impossible to wash clothes and bedding – bed bugs and scabies are widespread.
 This encourages the spread of many other diseases.

-The Lava Project was founded June 2019 by volunteers to try to fill a gap of humanitarian aid left by authorities and larger NGOs.
+The Lava Project was founded in June 2019 by volunteers to try to fill this gap in humanitarian aid left by the authorities and larger NGOs.

 Our main goals

-- All people in RIC (Reception and Identification Camp) Moria get the possibility to wash their cloth, blankets, towels regularly.
+- All people in RIC (Reception and Identification Camp) Moria get the possibility to wash their clothes, blankets, towels regularly.

-- To improve the hygene standards in RIC Moria.
+- To improve the hygiene standards in RIC Moria.